v6cord/VVVVVV/FEATURES.md

 - `gotocheckpoint()` - teleports the player to their last checkpoint

-- Added 6th argument to `createentity` that sets entity 1/56 type (Ved numbers)
+- Added 6th argument to `createentity` that sets enemy type

 - Automatically pause/unpause all audio on focus change